msherif4/kodo/docs/source/intro.rst

    ::
      git clone git://github.com/steinwurf/kodo.git

-Download the source code as archives
+Alternative: Download the source code as archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download the zip or tar.gz archive from the following location and